eljefe303030/Melius/README.md

 ## Important mods you should know about

 1. [El Jefe Combat AI](https://www.nexusmods.com/starfield/mods/13194) and [Bedlam](https://www.nexusmods.com/starfield/mods/10717) to make combat more fun and interesting
-2. [Serenity of Stars - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/13465) overhauls the gameplay in many ways.
+2. [Serenity of Stars - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/13465) Overhauls the gameplay in many ways.
+Read the mod page to undertstand what is changed and new controls.
 3. [StarUI suite of mods](https://next.nexusmods.com/profile/m8r98a4f2/mods?gameId=4187) to change the UI to make it easier and nicer to use.
-4. Various mods to change the transitions and animations to make them more immersive and less annoying
-5. [Rabbit’s suite of mods](https://next.nexusmods.com/profile/RabbitDoesStuff?gameId=4187) to make area lighting more realistic and playable i.e. not having to walk around in the dark when there are lights around you!
-6. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
+4. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
-7. [Simple Immersive Helmets](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you.
-8. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Introduces special death effects such as bodies exploding, disintegrating and burning.
+5. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Introduces special death effects such as bodies exploding, disintegrating and burning.
-9. Multiple mods that remove the chance of coming across the same POIs all the time.
+6. Multiple mods that remove the chance of coming across the same POIs all the time.
-10. [Deadly Hazards](https://www.nexusmods.com/starfield/mods/5800) Overhauls and fixes Starfield's environmental gameplay systems.
+7. [Deadly Hazards](https://www.nexusmods.com/starfield/mods/5800) Overhauls and fixes Starfield's environmental gameplay systems.
 If you have a yellow part of your health bar, it's environmental damage and needs to be healed by doctors or a Nanobots Injector. **You will start with a random but small amount of environmental damage**
-11. [Vitality - Sustenance Overhaul](https://www.nexusmods.com/starfield/mods/10536) This mod replaces the Sustenance system with a more gradual one, that includes sleep mechanics.
+8. [Vitality - Sustenance Overhaul](https://www.nexusmods.com/starfield/mods/10536) This mod replaces the Sustenance system with a more gradual one, that includes sleep mechanics.
-12. [Real Fuel - Immersive Exploration](https://www.nexusmods.com/starfield/mods/13306) Introduces Fuel usage mechanics to travel in Starfield in a lightweight and immersive manner.
+9. [Real Fuel - Immersive Exploration](https://www.nexusmods.com/starfield/mods/13306) Introduces Fuel usage mechanics to travel in Starfield in a lightweight and immersive manner.
-13. [Real O2](https://www.nexusmods.com/starfield/mods/12303) A lightweight, highly compatible revamp of the O2 system in Starfield.
+10. [Real O2](https://www.nexusmods.com/starfield/mods/12303) A lightweight, highly compatible revamp of the O2 system in Starfield.
 Oxygen is now a limited resource in zero-atmosphere environments, and must be managed carefully.
-14. [Better Boarding Encounters (BBE)](https://www.nexusmods.com/starfield/mods/13964) and [Enemies Boarding My Ship](https://www.nexusmods.com/starfield/mods/13999) Spices up docking encounters with surprise boarding, occasional hazards, and cut pirate dialogue!
+11. [Better Boarding Encounters (BBE)](https://www.nexusmods.com/starfield/mods/13964) and [Enemies Boarding My Ship](https://www.nexusmods.com/starfield/mods/13999) Spices up docking encounters with surprise boarding, occasional hazards, and cut pirate dialogue!
 Enemies actively try to dock onto your ship during combat in order to board it.
 In space combat, there is now a constant risk of being boarded yourself.
 The risk increases with the interests of the factions and the condition of your ship.
-15. [New Atlantis Awaits](https://www.nexusmods.com/starfield/mods/13614) Explore a revitalized version of New Atlantis with New Atlantis Awaits.
-This mod brings a complete overhaul to the city, enhancing its layout, architecture, and overall atmosphere.
+12. Seledction of economy mods to add balance to the game and make money more valuable; [Cost Of Living - Simple Taxes](https://www.nexusmods.com/starfield/mods/12136), [Cost Of Spacing](https://www.nexusmods.com/starfield/mods/11726), [Spacefaring Economy](https://www.nexusmods.com/starfield/mods/12022) and [Variable Contraband Prices - Redux](https://www.nexusmods.com/starfield/mods/12205).

 ## Optional Mods